Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 4 semesters – 2 years

-Information is provided in Icelandic for study programs that have Icelandic as the primary language of instruction.
+Information about studies is in English for study programs where the language of instruction is English.

-Each student attends private lessons with a composition tutor, but students also interact with each other in group lessons led by a composition teacher.
-The school collaborates with professional musicians who give workshops where student's works are rehearsed and discussed.
-Besides this, students meet once a week to either analyse notable compositions, discuss their research or having formal discussions on artistic or professional topics of their own choice.
-Gradually, each student defines his/her own field of research and creation and finishes the programme with a Master's project composed of a musical composition and a paper.
-The proportion of the two varies according to the needs of each student: a) A 20 credit composition and a 10 credit paper b) A 10 credit composition and 20 credit paper, or c) a final project which focuses largely on the practical output.
-In that case the composition should amount to 26 credits and is supported by a four credit reflection on the student's personal creative process.
-Students have the opportunity to have their final project performed by the Caput Ensemble at a graduation concert.
+Students attend private lessons with a composition tutor, but they also interact with each other in collective composition classes.
+The school collaborates with professional musicians who give workshops where students' works are rehearsed and discussed.
+Besides this, students meet once a week to either analysis notable compositions, discuss their research or Have formal discussions on artistic or professional topics of their own choice.
+Gradually, each student defines his/her own field of research and creation and finishes it Programs with a Master's project composed of a musical composition and a paper.
+The balance may be either: a) A 20 credit composition and a 10 credits paper b) A 10 credit composition and 20 credit paper, or c) a final project which focuses almost exclusively on the practical aspect.
+In that homes, the musical project should amount to 26 credits and be complemented by a four credits reflection on the student's personal creative process.
+Students are offered the opportunity to have their final project performed by the Caput Ensemble at a graduation concert

-The compulsory courses mostly take place during the first term.
-These are, beside the composition lessons, a course in sound technology, either electronic or instrumental, a course on artistic research, a course on music analysis and an introduction to research on Icelandic music.
-The programme offers a number of elective courses such as on the intersection of music and other arts, on critical art practices, on film scoring, orchestration and vocal and choral textures.
-Furthermore, within the department, there is a big variety of courses, such as participation in the department's experimental music ensemble and a course on video editing among other things.
-The third term offers, if required, a specialised support to the student's own research.
-The department is regularly involved in international collaborations, and students can apply for taking a term as exchange students abroad at one of thirty affiliated institutes of the IUA.
+Other compulsory courses occur in the first two terms.
+These are: a course in sound technology, either electronic or instrumental, a course on artistic research, a course on music analysis and an introduction to some recent aesthetic tendencies in music composition.
+The program offers a number of elective courses such as on the intersection of music and other arts, on critical art practices, on film scoring, orchestration and vocal and choral textures.
+Furthermore, within the department, there is a large variety of courses, such as participation in the department's experimental music ensemble and a course on video editing among other things.
+The third term offers, if required, a specialized support to the student's own research.
+The department is regularly involved in international collaborations, and students can apply for a term as exchange students abroad at one of the thirty affiliated institutes of the IUA.

 After graduation

-After the studies the student should have the theoretic and technical basis fitting his/her creative activity.
-The programme is also intended to strengthen the student's grip on music in general, be it for the interpretation, research, commenting, mediation or teaching of music.
-The possible field of action is therefore wide, besides opening up the possibility to proceed to a PhD programme abroad.
+After the studies the student should have the theoretical and technical basis fitting his/her creative activity.
+The Programs is also intended to strengthen the student's grip on music in general, be it for the interpretation, research, editing, discussion or teaching of music.
+The possible field of action is therefore wide, in addition to the possibility to proceed to a PhD Programs abroad.
+(IUA does not as of yet have a PhD Programs in music, but one is being developed).

 Application process